 Oracle PLSQL Variable

-1) Variables and constants must be declared for use in procedural and SQL code, although the datatypes available in SQL are only a subset of those available in PL/SQL.
+- Variables must be declared for use in procedural and SQL code, although the datatypes available in SQL are only a subset of those available in PL/SQL.

-2) All variables and constants must be declared before they are referenced.
+- All variables must be declared before they are referenced.

-5) %TYPE – allows for unknown column datatypes when assigning a variable.
+- %TYPE – allows for unknown column datatypes when setting a variable.
 That is used to declare a variable that is of the same type as a specified table’s column.
 The advantage of this method of defining a variable is that, whenever the type and/or size of a column in the table is changed, it is automatically reflected in the variable declaration

-- ( : ) is used to prefix a bind variable.
+- ( : ) is used to prefix a bind variable

-8) By default Oracle PLSQL variable are initialized as Null.
+- By default, Oracle PLSQL variables are initialized as Null.
 Unless you explicitly assigned a value to the variable, it is undefined

-9) We can have Not Null on variable, then we must assign some value to it.
+- We can have Not Null on a variable, then we must assign some value to it.
 We can change the value of that variable but we cannot make it null